 Home Delivery Pharmacy Service

 If you take medication for a chronic condition, such as diabetes or asthma, you can get a prescription from your doctor for up to a 90-day supply, plus refills, for the rest of the year, and then order your medication through the Home Delivery Pharmacy Service.
-Orders may be placed by mail, online, over the phone, or by having your physician fax the prescription to Express Scripts.
+Print a mail order delivery order form.
+Orders may be placed by mail, online, over the phone, or by having your physician fax the prescription to OptumRx.
 There are no shipping costs unless you request express shipping.
 Note that regular mail takes 7–11 days from the date you place your order; it’s faster if you order by phone, Internet, or fax.
 A refill slip, including the date you can order the next refill, will come with every order.
 It’s safe, easy, and the least expensive way to purchase your medication.